bakercp/ofxDlib/README.md

 See `LICENSE.md`.

 ## Contributing

+Check out the [Help Wanted](https://github.com/bakercp/ofxDlib/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag in the issues section for specific ideas or propose your own new ideas.

+You can also take a look at the [TODO](docs/TODO.md) for more ideas.

 Pull Requests are always welcome, so if you make any improvements please feel free to float them back upstream :)